 The King Speaks

-This is our God whom we worship, Jesus Christ, infinite in his divine majesty, and as close and caring as a mother’s hand.
+This is our God whom we worship, Jesus Christ, infinite in his divine majesty and as close and caring as a mother’s hand.
 And we are gathered to worship him in his word.
-We are not gathered as a school at hear a lecture, but as “a royal priesthood, a holy nation, a people for his own possession” to hear a word from our King, Jesus Christ.
-A word about suffering and death, and word about love, and a word about his own glory.
+We are not gathered as a school to hear a lecture, but as “a royal priesthood, a holy nation, a people for his own possession” to hear a word from our King, Jesus Christ — word about suffering and death, word about love, and a word about his own glory.
 And how these three relate to each other — suffering, love, and the glory of Christ.

-That’s the setting for Jesus’ amazing words about death and love and the glory of God.
-As I read verses 1–6 listen for those three.
-Death, love, glory.
+That’s the setting for Jesus’s amazing words about death and love and the glory of God.
+As I read verses 1–6 listen for those three — death, love, and glory.
 And listen for their relationship.
-This is our king, shaping the way we see the world of death and love, and the way feel about the horrors and the beauties that happen in the world.
+This is our king, shaping the way we see the world of death and love, and the way we feel about the horrors and the beauties that happen in the world.
 Perhaps these words will turn your world upside down.
 They have for many of us.

 An Unusual Love

-Verses 1–2 of chapter 11: “Now a certain man was ill, Lazarus of Bethany, the village of Mary and her sister Martha.
-It was Mary who anointed the Lord with ointment and wiped his feet with her hair, whose brother Lazarus was ill.”
 What’s remarkable about verse 2 is that this anointing hasn’t happened yet.
 It happens in John 12:3.
 So John is reaching for the clearest evidence of the extraordinary relationship that exists between Mary and Jesus, even though that evidence is yet to come.
-The point is: She is no stranger.
+The point is this: She is no stranger.
 There is an unusual love between her and Jesus.

 All About the Glory of God